 Protect Your Children: What You Need To Know About Guardianship

-Familiarise yourself and learn what it is you need to have set up to protect your children with all you need to know about guardianship in Hong Kong.
-Especially for expats living in Hong Kong it is very important to understand the need to have a Will in place and guardianship deeds to protect your children and make important provisions for their future.
+Especially for expat parents living in Hong Kong or abroad, it is extremely important to understand the need to have a Last Will & Testament in place, and in addition to a Will, guardianship deeds to protect your children and ensure good provisions have been made for their future.

-Any minor, a child under the age of 18 must have a Guardian appointed for them who will be responsible for them in the event if both parents were to pass away.
+Any minor, a child under the age of 18 must have a guardian/s appointed for them who will be responsible for them in case there is an event where both parents were to pass away.

 What should you do?
 Read more…